 Any 5 members of the Board constitute a quorum for the transaction of the business of a meeting of the Board.

-Business is not to be transacted unless a quorum is present.
+Business is not to be transacted at a meeting of the Board unless a quorum is present.

 If half an hour after the time appointed for the meeting a quorum is not present and there are matters as decided by the chairperson that cannot wait until the next Board meeting, the meeting is to be adjourned to the same place and at the same hour of the same day in the following week unless the meeting was a special meeting, in which case it is to be dissolved.

-At a meeting of the Board, the following is to preside:
+At a meeting of the Board, the following is to preside as chairperson:

 the president, or in the absence of the president, the senior vice president, or in the absence of both the president and the senior vice president, the other vice-president or,